ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 }
 ```

 To compile the parser, we use `npm run build`.
+This is going to
+1. Compile the parser with Babel-Flow: `babel packages/babel-parser/src/ -d packages/babel-parser/lib/`.
+2. Bundle all the files in the final `lib/index.js` with Rollup.
+3. Clean the intermediate files.

-This is going to compile the parser with Babel-Flow.
-In my laptop takes less than 9 seconds
+In my laptop takes less than 9 seconds:

 ```
 babel packages/babel-parser/src/ -d packages/babel-parser/lib/